National Heritage Preservation Incentive Fund

 Owners of earthquake-damaged heritage buildings located within the Canterbury region are eligible to apply to this Trust for assistance with repairs for the purposes of retention and restoration.

-Further funds have become available and a contestable round of applications for funding has closed.
+Further funds became available and a contestable round of applications for funding has closed.
 There is more information about the types of projects the Fund will support in the Fund Policy document (pdf, 357kb) - please read this before you consider applying.
 All owners of qualifying heritage buildings are eligible to apply to the general fund for assistance.
 To apply, please complete the application form (Word, 112kb) and send it to

 Heritage New Zealand